How to use Adobe firefly

 8 Pro Tips for Better Adobe Firefly Results in 2026

 1. Use the Settings panel instead of prompt text for lighting and colour.
-Firefly’s structured settings (Lighting → Golden Hour, Color → Warm Tone) produce more consistent results than writing these words in your prompt.
-The model is specifically tuned to respond to these parameters.
+Firefly responds more consistently to structured settings (Lighting → Golden Hour) than to the same instruction written into your prompt.

 3. Use the Explore gallery as a free prompt library.
-Browse the community gallery at firefly.adobe.com/explore and click any image to see the exact prompt that created it.
-This is the fastest way to learn what prompt structures produce professional results.
+Browse firefly.adobe.com/explore and click any image to see the exact prompt behind it — one of the fastest ways to learn what actually produces professional-looking results.

-4. Leave Generative Fill prompt blank to remove objects.
-When using Generative Fill to remove something — an unwanted person, object, or background element — leave the text prompt completely empty and just click Generate.
-Firefly intelligently fills the gap by analysing the surrounding content.
+4. Leave the Generative Fill prompt blank to remove objects.
+When removing something — an unwanted person, object, or background element — leave the text field empty and click Generate.
+Firefly infers what should fill the gap from the surrounding image.

-6. Use partner models for comparison on the same prompt.
-Generate your image in Firefly Image Model 5, then switch to Imagen 4 or Gemini 2.5 and generate again with the same prompt.
-Compare both results — different models have different aesthetic strengths and one may suit your specific project better.
+6. Compare partner models on the same prompt.
+Run your prompt through Firefly’s own model, then try an available partner model with the identical wording.
+Different models have different aesthetic tendencies, and one may suit your specific project better.

 📊 How Adobe Firefly Compares to Other Tools